-For questions that aren’t answered here you can email me (elena {at} biscuitsandsuch.com) or ask me on formspring.
+For questions that aren’t answered here you can email me (elena {at} biscuitsandsuch.com).

 Why did you start a southern food blog?

 For years I’ve been using food blogs as my go-to for new recipes.
 I love the incorporation of large photos to help the reader really work through a recipe.
-However, one day I really wanted to make my grandmother’s country fried steak, but I needed some help filling in the recipe where I had forgotten steps.
+However, one day I wanted to make my grandmother’s country fried steak, but needed some help filling in the recipe where I had forgotten steps.
 Not for lack of trying, I couldn’t find a southern food blog that I liked.
 So, I set out to fill a niche.
 Since then it’s morphed into something much more, it’s become a mega-hobby that’s allowed me to cook and photograph as much as I wanted.
+Today, the Southern food community online has grown into something marvelous.
+I am proud to call myself a member of this community.

 Your mother is from New Jersey, why don’t you write an Italian food blog?

 I really did start this blog because I wanted to fill what I saw as a hole in the food-blogosphere.
-The southern food presence on the internet was sub-par, and I wanted to create something that gave an authentic alternative to things like Paula Deen.
-Not that I don’t love Paula Deen, it’s just that there is southern food that isn’t smothered in three sticks of butter and a cup of mayonnaise.
+The southern food presence on the internet was sub-par, and I wanted to create something that gave an authentic take on Southern food in a clean, informative setting.
 I wanted to show the internet that there was more to southern cooking.
 I am also a lot more comfortable cooking southern food.
 I was raised in the south, albeit with a Yankee mother.
 I identify myself as a southerner.

 What is so special about biscuits?